jsarracino/coq_proof_testing/README.md

 its contents if the hash matches the current content of the `*.v` file.
 If the hash doesn't match, the file will be re-linearized.

+If you don't want your source file linearized, and want to scrape it as-is, you can pass the flag `--no-linearize`.

+The linearizer can also be invoked as a standalone module to just linearize coq files, with `python3 path/to/scraper/linearize_semicolons.py filename ...`.

 Reading the code
 ----------------